Baguley 774: Preservation

 In 1977, Morris opened a railway museum in Oakeley quarry, called Gloddfa Ganol and 774 was moved there as an exhibit.
 In 1997, the museum closed and 774 was put up for auction.
 It was purchased by the Narrow Gauge Railway Museum, who moved it to the gunpowder shed at Tywyn Wharf railway station.

 In July 2003, the locomotive was moved to the Amerton Railway for cosmetic restoration.
 This work was completed at the Statfold Barn Railway after 774 moved there in November 2008.
 It returned to Wales in November 2016, and was moved into the Narrow Gauge Railway Museum for public display.

 Technical details

-774 has a 130 impgal water tank that looks like a steam locomotive boiler, but is holds cooling water for the cylinders.
+774 has a 130 impgal water tank that looks like a steam locomotive boiler, but holds cooling water for the cylinders.
 A 20 impgal petrol tank sits directly above the 4 cylinder 4120 cc engine.
 Coil springs on the leading axle and leaf springs on the trailing axle provide suspension.
 The side-valve cylinders each have a 5 in stroke and 4 in bore, fed by a single Zenith carburetor, with a Simms high tension magneto ignition.
 The engine drives through a pair of cone clutches giving forward and reverse gears with high and low ratios.
 A bevel gear drives the camshaft and connecting rods.